 It’s not all chew toys and tail wagging for every furry friend.
 Anxiety is a widespread obstacle that many dogs and owners endure.
-Some varying causes and stressors may be challenging to avoid, but luckily dog anxiety can be alleviated or lessened.
+Some varying causes and stressors may be challenging to avoid, but luckily dog anxiety can be supported.
 As a society, we have expanded our understanding of anxiety disorders within humans, but what about our pups?
 They suffer from similar symptoms which may seem daunting to tackle, but we have some simple, go-to tips and tricks to keep your pup calm, cool, and collected!

 Signs & Symptoms of An Anxious Dog

 Every dog has its own set of characteristics, habits, and past experiences, therefore the way they communicate their discomfort can be unique too.
 The cause of anxiety can also factor into how signs or symptoms present themselves.
 Dog owners need to pay attention to any shifts in normal behavior, routines, or habits.
 Top signs of anxiety in dogs include:

 - Calming signals such as frequent yawning, lip-licking, shaking off as if wet

 - Restless or compulsive behavior such as pacing and excessive licking

 - Stressed body language (body low, ears back, tail low or tucked between legs)

 - Hiding or avoiding interaction

 - Out-of-character accidents (urinating or defecating in the house)